Amichai Lau-Lavie: Biography

+Lau-Lavie's family has an extended personal connection to the rabbinate.
+His family has been said to "span thirty-seven consecutive generations of rabbis, dating back to the eleventh century."
+His father, Naphtali Lau-Lavie, was Israel's consul-general, who was appointed in 1981, and primarily served in New York City.
+His uncle, Yisrael Meir Lau, was the Chief Rabbi of Israel from 1993-2003.

 Lau-Lavie is the fourth son of Naphtali Lau-Lavie and Joan Lau-Lavie (from Lunzer).
 His brother, Binyamin Lau, heads the 929: Bible Together project.
-His uncle, Israel Meir Lau, served as the chief rabbi of Tel Aviv, and his cousin, David Lau, is the Ashkenazi Chief Rabbi in Israel.
+His cousin, David Lau, was the Ashkenazi Chief Rabbi in Israel until 2024.

-Lau grew up in Ramat Gan, Bnei Brak, New York and Jerusalem.
+Lau-Lavie grew up in Ramat Gan, Bnei Brak, New York and Jerusalem.
 He graduated from Hartman High School for Boys in Jerusalem in 1986.
-He continued his studies at the Har Etzion Yeshiva, and enlisted in the Israel Defense Forces in 1987 as part of the integration program of the Ein Tzurim Yeshiva, where he served paratrooper, as a combat medic, and as a medic instructor in the national squad.
+He continued his studies at the Har Etzion Yeshiva, and enlisted in the Israel Defense Forces in 1987 as part of the integration program of Yeshivat HaKibbutz HaDati (Ein Tzurim), where he served as a paratrooper, as a combat medic, and as a medic instructor.

 He worked in the field of nonformal education in the Gesher organization, institutes of Jewish Zionist education, and the Beit Midrash Elul in Jerusalem.

+Lau-Lavie was exposed without his knowledge as being gay "without consent, by the press," in 1997.
+This led him to leave Israel for New York City.

 In 1999, he founded Storahtelling, a ceremonial theater group that employs the ancient tradition of Torah reading alternating with a translation in the local language, and renews the traditional Torah reading ceremony as a social political theater.
-In 2009, Lau founded Lab/Shul, an egalitarian and experienced Jewish community laboratory in New York, which he still heads (as of 2021).
+In 2009, Lau-Lavie founded Lab/Shul, an egalitarian and experienced Jewish community laboratory in New York, which he still heads (as of 2021).

-Lau completed his undergraduate studies in 2010 in New York.
+Lau-Lavie completed his undergraduate studies in 2010 in New York.

 In 2016, he completed his rabbinical studies and a master's degree in education at the Conservative movement's Jewish Theological Seminary of America in New York.